developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/bypass/index.md

 * **Include a "Setup Wizard Bypass" command** in the staging profile.
  * Requires MX 7.1 or higher on the device.
- * Must be in the same profile as the Enterprise Reset [Learn more](/mx/powermgr/#setup-wizard-bypass).
+ * Must be in the same profile as the Enterprise Reset action.
+[Learn more](/mx/powermgr/#setup-wizard-bypass).
 * **Scan a special barcode**
  * Requires Android M or higher.
  * Supported only on [specific BSPs](#supportnotes).